berendt/vagrant-boxes/packstack/README.md

 # Packstack

-This is a Vagrant environment providing a Packstack installation.
+This is a Vagrant environment providing a Packstack installation on top of CentOS.
 Packstack itself is available at <https://github.com/stackforge/packstack>.

 ## Requirements

-To run this Vagrant environment you have to install the following Vagrant plugins:
+The used provisioner is Ansible.
+To be able to start this Vagrant environment install Ansible on the Vagrant host.

+    $ sudo yum install -y ansible

+Additionally you can install the `vagrant-sandbox` plugin to

-- vagrant-sandbox (`vagrant plugin install vagrant-sandbox`)
+    $ vagrant plugin install vagrant-sandbox

 ## Initialization

-First run the `bootstraph.sh` script to prepare all required nodes.
+First run the `bootstrap.sh` script to prepare all required nodes.

     $ ./scripts/bootstraph.sh

-Afterwards run the following command on the controller node (`vagrant ssh controller`) to deploy OpenStack.
+Afterwards run the following command on the controller node (`vagrant ssh controller`) to deploy OpenStack with Packstack.

     $ packstack --answer-file packstack.answers